prachi-pawaskar/KeywordDrivenTutorial/readMe.md

 # Keyword Driven Automation Framework Tutorial

-The project demonstrates use of Keyword driven automation framework.
+The project demonstrates use of Keyword driven testing automation framework.
+This framework uses:
+1. Selenium for UI automation
+2. Extend reports for reporting
+3. Excel for keyword base test case

 ## About Keyword driven framework